-The “My Favorite Book” Program is supported by local businesses, civic organizations, community minded individuals and the police department.
-Every year this book is presented to all first grade students in the Weaverville School District.
-The book is about Doing Your Best and Being Your Best.
-It covers topics such as: good manners, making the world better, heros, friends, family and being good to your body.
-I also includes a parent guide.
+The “My Favorite Book” Program is supported by local businesses, civic organizations, community-minded individuals and the police department.
+Every year this book is presented to all first-grade students in the Weaverville School District.
+The book is about doing your best and being your best.
+It covers topics such as good manners, making the world better, heroes, friends, family and being good to your body.
+It also includes a parent guide.

 Neighborhood Watch Program: